groupdocs/reference.groupdocs.com/content/sites/groupdocs/comparison/english/java/com.groupdocs.comparison.result/stylechangeinfo/_index.md

 ```

-Gets or Sets the name of the property that was changed
+Gets the name of the property that was changed.

 **Returns:**
 java.lang.String - the property name